LamAnnieV/group_deployment_8/README.md

 # Purpose

-Deploy E-Commerce Application in ECS Container
+Deploy E-Commerce Application in ECS Container.
+Some of the tools used to deploy the application are:

+-Jenkins to automate the CI/CD pipeline
+-Terraform was used to automate infrastructure provisioning -GitHub serves as the repository
+-Docker to build the image
+-ECS to containerize the application

+To enhance team collaboration, some of the tools we use are:

+-Jira to manage the project and tasks
+-Google Sheets to share information across the team

-## Step  AWS Setup (Jorge)
+## Step 1:  Setup for Collaboration

-# AWS Setup
+**AWS Setup**

-Since we are working in a group, I had to set up AWS user accounts for my team members to collaborate on the same servers.
-I created two user accounts, copying the same permissions from myself.
-This allows my team members to create and access EC2 instances.
+Since we are working in a group, the System administrator had to set up AWS user accounts for my members to collaborate on the same servers.
+Two user accounts, copying the same permissions as the System administrator.
+This allows team members to create and access EC2 instances.

+**Collaboratorating in GitHub**

+Added team members as collaborators to the GitHub

+**Jira Board**

+A Jira Board was created to list last, assign tasks, and track progress

 ## Step  Diagram the VPC Infrastructure and the CI/CD Pipeline (Sameen)

 ![Deployment Diagram](Images/Deployment_Pipeline.png)

+Which one is the deployment Diagram?

 ![Deployment8 drawio (1)](https://github.com/LamAnnieV/group_deployment_8/assets/128739962/c43a03c9-3135-486c-b0bf-bd2b79719b2b)